Componenta Corporation: Componenta to sell its shareholding in Turkish company

 Componenta Corporation Stock Exchange Release 4 August 2017 at 13:00

-Componenta has today signed an agreement to sell its shareholding in Componenta Dökümcülük Ticaret ve Sanayi A.S., amounting to 93.6% of the company's shares and votes, to Döktas Metal Sanayi ve Ticaret A.S. ("Componenta Turkey") at a price corresponding to the nominal value of the shares.
+Componenta has today signed an agreement to sell its shareholding in Componenta Dökümcülük Ticaret ve Sanayi A.S., amounting to 93.6% of the company's shares and votes, to Döktas Metal Sanayi ve Ticaret A.S. ("Componenta Turkey") at nominal price.
 The purchaser is owned by the management of Componenta Turkey.
 The agreement covers all of the company's iron, machine shop and aluminium business in Turkey.
 The transaction has no cash flow impact.
 Consolidation in accordance with IFRS of Componenta Turkey as part of Componenta Group ended on 31 December 2016, as announced earlier.

 Componenta Turkey, in its capacity as creditor, has today accepted the draft corporate restructuring programmes concerning Componenta Corporation and Componenta Finland Oy.
 The share transaction is expected to close in the coming weeks.
 It is a prerequisite for the completion of the share transaction that the Turkish club loan banks accept the transaction and discharge Componenta Corporation from all liabilities and obligations based on the club loan agreement, including the discharge from a loan guarantee of EUR 80 million.
 In addition, completion of the transaction requires that the draft restructuring programmes of Componenta Corporation and Componenta Finland Oy are confirmed and that the other terms and conditions of the transaction are fulfilled.
 Componenta Turkey will continue as casting supplier to Componenta Främmestad under the current terms and conditions.